OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-46.md

 # Jeremiah Chapter 46

 ## Jeremiah 46:1
-This is the word of the Lord that came to Jeremiah the prophet concerning the nations:
+This is the message from the Lord that came to Jeremiah the prophet concerning the nations:

 ## Jeremiah 46:2
 Concerning Egypt: This is the message about the army of Pharaoh Necho king of Egypt, which was defeated at Carchemish on the Euphrates River by Nebuchadnezzar king of Babylon in the fourth year of Jehoiakim son of Josiah, king of Judah: